- LMEpassport enhanced to include emissions data comparability and disclosures related to non-LME grade metal.

 Notes to editors

-- Information related to the LME responsible sourcing programme can be found here.
+- Find more information related to the LME responsible sourcing programme.

-- Information on the LME net-zero plans can be accessed here.
+- Access information on the LME net-zero plans.

 1The Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF) (2022).
 Retrieved 19 October 2022, from IGF website: https://www.igfmining.org/announcement/asm-through-gender-lens/